ipeternella/excalidrawings-icons/README.md

 > Excalidraw is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.

 And that says it all! `Excalidraw` is an awesome tool to create sketches and drawings!
-Moreover, it can also be used on software projects as a tool to design software architectures!
+Moreover, it can also be used on software projects as a tool to draw software architectures and solutions.

 ## A collection of "hand-drawn" icons

-Being an excellent sketching software, Excalidraw can be used to sketch software projects architectures.
+Being an excellent sketching software, `Excalidraw` can be used to sketch software projects architectures.
 However, having to redraw or sketch some famous software icons and logos can be quite challenging and time-consuming!
-This repo is an attempt to centralize some hand-drawn icons from many software service providers such as `AWS`, `Microsoft Azure`, `Google Cloud Platform`, etc. so that these icons can be quickly used/reused on new sketches!
+As a consequence, this repo is an attempt to centralize some hand-drawn icons from many software service providers such as `AWS`, `Microsoft Azure`, `Google Cloud Platform`, etc. so that these icons can be quickly used/reused on new sketches!

 ## Disclaimer